Calum Scott: 2013–2015: Career beginning and Britain's Got Talent

-Following his appearance on the show's first episode, his Twitter followers jumped from 400 to over 25,000.
-The video of his audition has been viewed over 373 million times on YouTube.
+After his appearance on the show's first episode, his Twitter followers jumped from 400 to over 25,000.
+The video of his audition has been viewed over 378 million times on YouTube.
 In the semi-final on 29 May, Scott performed "We Don't Have to Take Our Clothes Off" by Jermaine Stewart.
 Walliams commented "You really sound like a recording artist", whilst Alesha Dixon suggested that he could have "success around the world".
 He won the semi-final with 25.6% of the vote, sending him straight through to the final.
 In the final on 31 May, Scott performed "Diamonds" by Rihanna and finished sixth out of 12 contestants with 8.2% of the vote.
 After Britain's Got Talent, Scott embarked on a series of shows around the United Kingdom, including Viking FM Future Star Awards, Flamingo Land Resort Fair, Westwood Cross Shopping Centre's tenth anniversary, Gibraltar Summer Nights, Hull Daily Mail's Star and Dartford Festival.